thesofakillers/literature-notes/hochreiterLongShortTermMemory1997c.md

 - a multiplicative output gate to protect other units from currently irrelevant memory stored in the unit.

-These gates can open or close access to the CEC.
+These gates can open or close access to the cell state.
 The gates are units of their own, and as such their functions are learnable.
 The input unit will have to learn when to release errors, the output unit will have to learn when to trap errors.

 ### Memory Cell Blocks